 After reading all that, you may still think you have some major dietary changes to make.
 Before you freak out, start by taking inventory of exactly what you’re eating, including portion size.
 An app like MyFitnessPal can make logging easier, with its extensive database, barcode scanner, and “memory” of most-used foods (we’re creatures of habit, after all).
 If you’re not good at estimating how much you ate (and studies show that most people aren’t), measure your food until you’re better at eyeballing it.
 And don’t ignore the calories you drink (soda, juice, beer), which Jackson says are easy ones to cut down on right off the bat.
 Once you know where you’re starting, you can make changes—slowly.
 “Try adding one more serving of fruit and one more of veggies, and one less of meat each day,” suggest Hensrud.
 Gradually, the goal is to have the nutrient-dense foods you add crowd out the calorie-dense ones you should limit, so you can eat plenty of food and feel full but consume fewer overall calories.

 8. Move more

 When it comes to weight loss, what you eat (and don’t eat) is far more important than your exercise plan.
 However, the more you move, the more calories you’ll burn, which will set you up for greater success.
 Also, you’ll develop fitness habits that will be essential for maintaining that weight loss once you reach your goal.
 If you’ve been totally sedentary, that means starting by getting up off your duff more.
 Set a timer to go off every 50 minutes and stand up, walk around, move a little.
 Studies have shown time and again that people who are naturally thinner move more—up to two hours a day.
 This timer deal will get you there.

-Add in Exercise
+9. Add in exercise

 - Supported Rows